 How DE Filter Pressure Buildup Affects You

 I have encountered pool filters with out-of-control pressure more times than I can count.
 It is a common problem that you are bound to experience, especially with DE filters.
 Essentially, high pressure is a sign that your pool filter is working harder than usual due to a system blockage or a malfunctioning filter part.
 When the pressure breaks the recommended threshold, your pool water will likely be less clean, and the filter may eventually need to be fixed.
-Fixing or replacing your DE filter can be extremely expensive, so I highly recommend keeping up with your maintenance routine.
+Fixing or replacing your DE filter can be extremely expensive, so I highly recommend keeping up with your DE filter maintenance routine.
 A well-maintained DE filter can last up to 25 years.

 Your pressure gauge is your best friend, and frequently checking the reading can save you time and money.
 Remember, the ideal range is 8-10 psi.
 If you notice the gauge reading at 20 or even 30 psi, shut off the filter immediately and release the pressure.
 When the pressure starts to rise exponentially, the risk of the filter bursting is high.